peteGSX/petegsx.github.io/docs/rotary-encoder/ex-rail-integration.rst

 Receiving feedback from the EX-CommandStation
 ---------------------------------------------

-The device driver included with EX-CommandStation is capable of sending feedback to this rotary encoder software to indicate whether a turntable is still moving (0), or if the move has completed (1).
+The device driver included with EX-CommandStation is capable of sending feedback to this rotary encoder software to indicate whether a turntable is moving (1), or if the move has completed (0).

-In control knob mode, the display will indicate moving has started by... and has completed by...

-In turntable controller mode, the display will indicate moving has started by flashing the position text, and has completed by...
+In turntable controller mode, the display will indicate the turntable is moving by blinking the representative turntable on and off, and will stop blinking when it is no longer moving.

 Enabling feedback in the device driver
 --------------------------------------

-To enable feedback in the device driver, you simply need to specify to use tw VPins rather than one, and sending a ``RESET(vpin)`` or ``SET(vpin)`` will tell the device driver moving has started or completed.
+To enable feedback in the device driver, you simply need to specify to use two Vpins rather than one, and sending a ``SET(vpin)`` (moving started) or ``RESET(vpin)`` (moving complete) via your EX-RAIL automation will tell the device driver moving has started or completed.
+See :ref:`rotary-encoder/ex-rail-integration:turntable controller example with feedback` for an example of how this can be implemented.

 .. code-block:: cpp

   void halSetup() {
-    RotaryEncoder::create(700, 1, 0x80);       // Defining 1 VPin disables feedback
+    RotaryEncoder::create(700, 1, 0x70);       // Defining 1 Vpin disables feedback
   }

   void halSetup() {
-    RotaryEncoder::create(700, 2, 0x80);      // Defining 2 VPins enables feedback
+    RotaryEncoder::create(700, 2, 0x70);      // Defining 2 Vpins enables feedback
   }

 EX-RAIL automation